 The challenges that businesses face are numerous, but few are as aggravating as customers that don’t pay their bills.
 This violates the basic quid pro quo that commerce is founded on.
 You provide a product or service, and in return, your customers agree to pay for it.

 When they don’t, business owners must decide whether to pursue the debts themselves or pass the job off to a third-party collection agency.
 Both options have their positives and negatives.
-This article will focus on the pros and cons of hiring a debt collector instead of doing the difficult work of collection yourself.
+This article will focus on the pros and cons of hiring a debt collector instead of doing the difficult work of collecting yourself.

 Pros in Favor of Collection Agencies